Flamingos In The Men's Room: How Zoos And Aquariums Handle Hurricanes

 And because the Audubon also oversees an aquarium, which faces different challenges than its zoo in disaster situations, it needs those extra safety nets.

-When Hurricane Katrina hit New Orleans' Audubon Aquarium of the Americas in 2005, it knocked out their emergency generator, killing a large portion of their aquatic collection.
+When Hurricane Katrina hit New Orleans' Audubon Aquarium of the Americas in 2005, it knocked out the emergency generator, killing a large portion of the aquatic collection.

 "While we did have some fish make it, the animals that made it were almost all our air-breathers, if you will," Toth says.
-"So our bird collection, including our penguins; our sea otters were fine; our large green sea turtle."
+"So our bird collection, including our penguins.
+Our sea otters were fine.
+Our large green sea turtle."

 He says staff members were able to pack up and temporarily relocate those animals to other AZA zoos and aquariums after the storm passed, but it's tougher when you're dealing with fish.
-For one, water is heavy — but also, a fish's respiration and bodily functions greatly depend on the water they're already in.
+For one, water is heavy — but also, a fish's respiration and bodily functions greatly depend on the water it's already in.
 So, for the most part, it's best to just try to weather the storm in-house.

-'We are never going to evacuate'
+"We are never going to evacuate"

 In preparation for Hurricane Irma this week, Zoo Miami's plan is to stay put, too, says communications director Ron Magill.
-It's in part because the path of hurricanes can change quickly, and transporting an animal could actually mean moving them into more danger.
+The reasoning, in part, is because the path of hurricanes can change quickly, and transporting an animal could actually mean moving it into more danger.

 "That's probably the No. 1 question I get asked: 'Oh my God, when are you going to evacuate animals?'
 We are never going to evacuate animals," Magill says.

-He says the stress of evacuating can be enough alone to kill an animal.
-Instead, the birds and small mammals of Zoo Miami will be riding out the storm in independent kennels or buildings.
-The larger residents — particularly the carnivores and great apes — will bunker down in their usual indoor holding areas.
+He says the stress of evacuating alone can be enough to kill an animal.
+Instead, the birds and small mammals of Zoo Miami will ride out the storm in independent kennels or buildings.
+The larger residents, particularly the carnivores and great apes, will bunker down in their usual indoor holding areas.

 Around the Nation